basecamp/bc3-api/sections/basecamps.md

 }
 ```

 This will return `201 Created`, with the location of the new basecamp in the `Location` header along with the current JSON representation of the basecamp if the creation was a success.
-See the **Get basecamp** endpoint for more info.
+See the [Get a basecamp](#get-a-basecamp) endpoint for more info.
 If the account has reached the basecamp limit you'll see a `507 Insufficient Storage` and a response of:

 ``` json
 {